1olp1/fch_tippspiel_24/README.md

 An update occurs when the data retrieved from the API differs from the data stored in the MySQL database.
 In such cases, the local data is updated to reflect the changes.

 ### Logging in
-When logging in, the server checks for new match updates via the API.If updates are found, the user scores are also updated accordingly.
+When logging in, the server checks for new match updates via the API.
+If updates are found, the user scores are also updated accordingly.

 ### "Rangliste" route
 When accessing the "rangliste" page, the server verifies if there are any ongoing matches and updates them if necessary.
 Subsequently, the user scores are refreshed, enabling real-time scoring.